An invitation to the principal series: Scalar field theory in dS ds2

 \subsection{Euclidean modes}

 The vacuum $|0\rangle_{\rm out}$ annihilated by the modes $\phi_n^{\rm out}$ is but one of a family of de Sitter invariant vacua.
-These are known as the Motolla-Allen, or $\alpha$, vacua \cite{Mottola:1984ar,Allen:1985ux}.
+These are known as the Mottola-Allen, or $\alpha$, vacua \cite{Mottola:1984ar,Allen:1985ux}.
 Among these, the Euclidean or Bunch-Davies vacuum plays a prominent role for its particular entanglement structure \cite{Bunch:1978yq,Bousso:2001mw}.
-The Euclidean vacuum is annihilated by modes that are analytic on the lower half-sphere in the Euclidean continuation of the global coordinates \eqref{eq:ds2global}.
-These modes are \cite{Bousso:2001mw}:
+The Euclidean vacuum is annihilated by modes that are regular near the pole of the lower half-sphere $\left(\frac{\tau}{\ell}\rightarrow-\frac{i\pi}{2}\right)$ in the Euclidean continuation of the global coordinates \eqref{eq:ds2global}.
+These modes are \cite{Mottola:1984ar,Bousso:2001mw}:

 with